galeone/galeone.github.io/_posts/2023-06-08-train-deploy-tabular-data-golang-vertex-ai.md

 That's the body of the request to send to the API endpoint, if we are interacting with VertexAI using a pure REST client.
 With our `pipelineClient` we need to create the very same request, but according to the API requirements.

-TODO

 All the fields in UPPER CASE are the variable fields that we need to adapt to our problem.
-We must specify **all the columns** and **the transformations** to apply (mandatory).
+Using the client we have control over the `"trainingTaskInputs"` fields.

+In particular (another thing not documented clearly and found after trial & error and a log of Googling around in the [python source code](https://github.com/googleapis/python-aiplatform/blob/1fda4172baaf200414d95e7217bfef0e500cc16a/google/cloud/aiplatform/utils/column_transformations_utils.py#L67)) we must specify **all the columns** and **the transformations** to apply (mandatory) **except** for the target column, that mustn't have any transformation applied (note: the transformations can be all "auto" automatically determined by the data itself).

 ```go
 var modelDisplayName string = "sleep-efficiency-predictor"